Real deck · identifier withheld

 Compare to Bessemer

 Pick a deck Bessemer evaluated.
-Verdict generates the memo from public source materials only.
-No insider info.
-No hindsight.
-Then click What Bessemer actually didto compare against the partnership’s real verdict.
+Verdict wrote this memo from public materials only, with no insider information.
+Then open What Bessemer actually did and compare it against the real call.

 Twilio-of-identity wedge with proven PMF: 75 paying customers, $10K MRR, 90%+ gross margin, ~0% net churn at v1.
 Developer-first IAM is the right shape for the moment.